 5) Tom Ralston drums

-October 1? - November 1966: The Schwaben Inn, 215 Ashley Street, Ann Arbor, Washtenaw County, Michigan
+October 1? - November 1966: The Schwaben Inn, 215 South Ashley Street, Ann Arbor, Washtenaw County, Michigan

 The Prime Movers Blues Band played here every Monday, Tuesday, Wednesday, and (sometimes) Saturday nights, from 9:00pm to 2:00am.